-- Reference letter from an IAF member organisation
+- A minimum of one reference letter from an IAF Member Organisation

 Engagement with Mentors

-The 2020/2021 IAF Launchpad Mentorship Programme will run for a period of approximately 3 months.
-The programme will begin in February and conclude in April 2021.
-A minimum commitment of 4 hours over the 3- month period is encouraged.
-These can be at a time, and duration to suit both parties.
+The 2023 IAF Launchpad Mentorship Programme will run for a period of approximately 6 months.
+The programme will begin in February 2023 and end in August 2023.
+A minimum commitment of 6 hours of contact with your mentor during this 6-month period is encouraged.
+These can be at a time and duration that suits both parties.

 The IAF Launchpad Mentorship Programme intends to meet the Diversity and Inclusion policies of the IAF.